TinyClayMan/rename-camera-files/README.md

 ```
 poetry install
 ```
-Required libraries will be added to a local .venv.
+Required libraries will be added to a local .venv, created automatically.
+The steps for entering the virtul environment are the same as for the non-Poetry way.

 # Usage